Imagine you're walking into a PM interview with Uber.

 Great content is out there but it originates from disparate, unique sources, assumes varying levels of background knowledge and utilizes a range of pedagogical approaches.

-Due to that challenge, we created are very own RocketBlocks Product Management Concepts resource which covers the key technical, analytical, strategic and design concepts PM candidates should know when they walk into their first interview.
+Due to that challenge, we created our very own RocketBlocks Product Management Concepts resource which covers the key technical, analytical, strategic and design concepts PM candidates should know when they walk into their first interview.

 When you're confident on core concepts, the next step is to apply those concepts and reinforce core PM skills.